splunk/fluent-plugin-splunk-hec/README.md

 #### ca_file (string)

-The path to a file containing a PEM-format CA certificate.
+The path to a file containing CA cerificates in PEM format.
+The plugin will verify the TLS server certificate presented by Splunk against the certificates in this file, unless verification is disabled by the `ssl_insecure` option.

 #### ca_path (string)

 The path to a directory containing CA certificates in PEM format.
+The plugin will verify the TLS server certificate presented by Splunk against the certificates in this file, unless verification is disabled by the `ssl_insecure` option.

 #### ciphers (array)